The land is in upheaval.

 THE WORLD

-The perpetual war of Capital has come home to roost as the struggle for subsistence, magnetized under the invisible velvet-gloved iron hand of the New Right-New Left—the old fascism on technological speed.
+The perpetual war of Capital has come home to roost as the struggle for subsistence, magnetized under the invisible velvet-gloved iron hand of —the old fascism on technological speed.

 Now, Individualism = The Pathological Eccentricities of Everywhere Narcissism.